pratik3336/AccessibiltyPlugin/README.md

 # AccessibiltyPlugin

 Aim - To design a Plugin that adds new functions to THE ET IITB website without altering the host program itself.
 The aim is to improve the website’s accessibility overall.
-This helps in making website more custoimizable by for exmample -
+This helps in making website more customizable by for example -
 1- An older, visually challenged person adds extra contrast.
 Someone who is photosensitive provides a lower contrast.
-2- A visually challenged with low visual acuity makes the font larger.
+2- A visually challenged with low visual power makes the font larger.
 Someone with tunnel vision makes the fonts smaller.
 3- Someone with dyslexia uses a diffrent font, while the rest of the users see a normal font.
 4- Older people choose the simplified, alternative version with a simple UI.
 Young people view the standard, modern version